 Columbia University – Mailman School of Public Health

-Master’s of public health students at Columbia University Mailman School of Public Health are required to complete a certificate program in addition to their degree.
+Master’s of public health students at Columbia University Mailman School of Public Health must complete a certificate program in addition to their degree.
 The advanced epidemiology certificate is an excellent option for students looking to set themselves apart in this field.
-Students in this program study infectious and chronic disease, diverse populations, social and behavioral science, and ethics.
+Students in this program study infectious and chronic diseases, diverse populations, social and behavioral science, and ethics.
 At the end of the program, students will have the skills and knowledge to think critically about complex public health challenges.

-This is a very competitive program and students are required to not only have completed a semester of calculus before applying, but they must also have scored in the top 75th percentile for the GRE.
+This is a very competitive program, and students are required to not only have completed a semester of calculus before applying but also to score in the top 75th percentile for the GRE.
 The exception to this requirement is receiving at least an A- in the REMA-Quantitative module course that is part of the MPH core curriculum.
 For students interested in different fields of epidemiology, Columbia also offers a certificate in infectious disease epidemiology or molecular epidemiology.

 Johns Hopkins University – Bloomberg School of Public Health

-All students who are enrolled in the MHS program at Johns Hopkins will receive one-on-one mentorships to not only help them with their research goals but also in career counseling.
-The culmination of this program includes both a comprehensive exam as well as a publishable-quality manuscript and faculty presentation of the research completed.
+All students who are enrolled in the MHS program at Johns Hopkins will receive one-on-one mentorships to help them not only with their research goals but also in career counseling.
+The culmination of this program includes a comprehensive exam, a publishable-quality manuscript, and faculty presentation of the research completed.
 Admissions are competitive; however, GRE scores are not required and students are reviewed holistically to determine their suitability for this program.

 Online or Hybrid Epidemiology Degree Programs